 Maintaining your community at a time like this is more important than ever.
 Even if your doors are closed for the moment – it’s no time to give up.
-As fitness businesses all over the world are navigating the impacts of COVID-19, now is the time to improvise and adapt to motivate your members.
+As fitness businesses globally are navigating the impacts of COVID-19, now is the time to improvise and adapt.

 Most governments around the world have now directed fitness facilities to close down to prevent the spread of COVID-19.
-As a result, gyms and studios are adapting to the situation by posting at-home workouts on their social media pages and streaming live classes.
+As a result, gyms and studios are adapting to the situation by offering online classes to reach their members at home.